genadyo/WWDC/README.md

 See you there!

 Please note: Parties for WWDC is created by an independent developer, who is in no way affiliated with Apple, Inc.

+#### We are currently rewriting the app with Swift and iOS 8 support, stay tuned!